feature-engine/feature_engine/docs/user_guide/selection/index.rst

 These methods are normally geared to improve the overall performance of the final machine learning model as well as reducing the feature space.

-Feature-engine also hosts methods to select features based on their characteristics, that may or may not affect model performance per se, but are required by regulations in some sectors.

 Selectors Characteristics Overview
 ----------------------------------